karscopsandrobbers/kcnr-v-internationalization/README.md

 - Language files are stored as `language_code.json`.
 - You may create new language files, they will not be automatically added to the game.
-- When adding new language files, inform a developer at our [Discord Server](https://www.discord.me/kcnr)
+- When adding new language files, inform a developer at our [Discord Server](https://www.discord.me/kcnr) in order for it to be enabled in-game.

 # Contributors